 - Unable to wash or engage in vigorous exercise for several hours after application

-How effective treatment is depends on the type of testosterone preparation used, e.g. Sustanon, and injection frequency.
-Testosterone injections are administered in one of two ways.
-Subcutaneously (SubQ) – i.e. through fat or intramuscular (IM).
+The efficacy of treatment depends on the type of testosterone preparation used, e.g. Sustanon, and injection frequency.
+Testosterone injections are administered in one of two ways; Subcutaneously (SubQ) – i.e. through fat or intramuscular (IM).

 - Injections go directly into the bloodstream, minimising loss through absorption